owncloud/web/docs/development/repo-structure.md

 at making your app and extension developer experience as easy and seamless as possible.
 The web-pkg package gets published on npmjs.com as [@ownclouders/web-pkg](https://www.npmjs.com/package/@ownclouders/web-pkg).

-A dedicated documentation for the `web-pkg` package is not available, yet, since our extension system is still work in progress.
+Dedicated documentation for the `web-pkg` package is not available, yet, since our extension system is still work in progress.

 ### web-runtime